cfgnunes/wxmp3gain/README.md

 #### Linux

-This section assumes you are using Ubuntu 20.04 (Focal Fossa), but the procedure is similar for other Linux distributions.
+This section assumes you are using Ubuntu 24.04, but the procedure is similar for other Linux distributions.

 The prerequisites to build the source is to install the following packages: